ZoomImgs/OFET-Database/README.md

 [Download](https://github.com/Imperssonator/OFET-Database/archive/master.zip) the repository to your MatLab active directory.

 Open the "Papers" folder, then open the folder for any author, and open the .xlsx file for that paper.

+### Disclaimer Statement
+This database of organic field effect transistor processing and property data was compiled by Nils Persson and Michael McBride at the Georgia Institute of Technology.
+The authors used their best efforts to deliver a high quality copy of the Database and to verify that the data contained therein have been selected on the basis of sound scientific judgment.
+However, the authors make no warranties to that effect, and shall not be liable for any damage that may result from errors or omissions in the Database.
+The Database contains references and links to other web sites because they may have information that would be of interest to users.
+No inferences should be drawn on account of other sites being referenced, or not, from this page.